 - For each category, the number of stars displayed represents your score (refer to the attached scoring rubric link to assist with understanding a score).

 - Review the comments in the Comment box (if applicable).

 PEG Writing offers national normative data for student drafts in the form of percentile ranks and stanines which will appear on each draft a student submits.

-The percentile rank (1-99) shows the student’s standing when compared to students in the norm group for this assessment.
-The rank is based on scores earned by a representative sample of students in your child’s grade in a national norming group.
-It indicates the percentage of students who scored at or below your child’s score.
-A percentile rank of 68, for example, indicates that this student scored as high as or higher than 68 percent of all students in the norm group.
+The percentile rank (1-99) shows the your standing when compared to students in the norm group for this assessment.
+The rank is based on scores earned by a representative sample of students in your grade in a national norming group.
+It indicates the percentage of students who scored at or below your score.
+A percentile rank of 68, for example, indicates that you scored as high as or higher than 68 percent of all students in the norm group.

 A stanine is a score from 1 to 9, directly related to percentile ranks, as shown below.

 Stanines are derived by dividing the entire distribution of students into nine segments based on a normal distribution of scores.
 Stanines 1-3 are generally regarded as low performing, while stanines 4-6 correspond to “average” performance, and stanines 7-9 indicate high performance.

 - To write a message to your teacher, scroll to the bottom of the page, type in the Messages box and click Post Message.

 - Your teacher can read your message and return a message to you within the score report.
 You will receive a notification on the course homepage in the Student Writing History if you receive a message.

 Revising an Essay